Questions About Eligibility - Major, Research, Degree Type

 How many students are in a given year?

-Cohort sizes vary year to year.
+Cohort sizes vary from year to year.
 Cohort sizes range from around 8 to 11 students.

 How do students choose a lab?

-In order to apply you will need to fill out an application that you can find here: https://gsas.harvard.edu/admissions/apply Note that all Harvard Integrated Life Sciences (HILS) use the same application and you may apply to more than one program.
+In order to apply you will need to fill out an online application.
+Note that all Harvard Integrated Life Sciences (HILS) use the same application and you may apply to more than one program.
 The application also requires a copy of your transcripts.
 GRE scores are not required for admission.

 Should I apply directly to professors?